houen/www.houen.net/README.md

 ### Automate first when you absolutely have to

-> For tech-based companies, building things without knowing if it is really what your customers need is in my opinion one of the largest contributors to slowing down of development and eventually company death.
+> For tech companies, building things without knowing if it is really what your customers need is in my opinion one of the largest contributors to slowing down of development and eventual company death.

 Teams can be heavily slowed down by building the wrong thing.
 If it takes 5 hours per month to do manually, and 30 hours to automate, *do not automate it*.
 Wait.
 Six months from now you will have a much better idea of: